If you don’t have a blog yet, you are missing out! A blog can be a great tool to grow both personally and professionally. For instance:

 Now you need to get a hosting company.
 You pay a monthly fee in order to host your site files on the company servers, and that is what keeps your site online.
 Choosing a good hosting company is vital for the success of your blog, as the hosting plan will directly affect the loading speed of your site and consequently your users experience.

-3. Install WordPress and choose a template
+3. Install WordPress and choose a theme

 When it comes to blog software, WordPress is pretty much the default choice.
 It powers over 70% of all blogs around the world, and some mainstream websites too!

-HostGator users have the benefit of being able to install WordPress with just a few clicks.
+WP Engine users have the benefit of being able to install WordPress with just a few clicks.
 First, log into your hosting account (you should have received the login details via email).
 Inside the main dashboard, locate the “Software” section.

 Click on “One-Click Installs,” and then click on “WordPress.”
 Follow the steps until WordPress is installed.

 Now you need to customize the look of your site, and you can do that by choosing a different WordPress theme (a template).
 Log into WordPress (again, you will receive the login details via email) then go to “Appearance > Themes.”
 There you’ll be able to select a template that you like.
+You can start with a free theme then when you’re ready you can switch to a premium theme.

 4. Start publishing content and promoting